Bastardkb/bastardkb.github.io/help/remapping_pins.md

 {: .note }
 If you have a full size Charydis with RGB, unfortunately you will need to sacrifice RGB.
 We are aware of this physical limitation and working on a new version of the Splinktegrated that addresses this.

+# Disconnect the broken pin

+// TODO: hack and slash the old flexstrip cable

 # Bodge the broken pin

 Use a wire to bodge the broken pin and the replacement pin.
 You can find instructions on the [how to bodge wire page][bodge].